hbracarense/greenium/README.md

     |   ├── equacao.R
     |   └── graficos_ingles.R
 ```
+### `Data/Bonds/Cash flows/`
+Contains spreadsheets presenting the entire cash flow scheme,from emission to maturity, for each bond in the database.

+### `Data/Bonds/Descriptions/`
+Contains, in PDF file, general informations of each bond in the database.

 ### `Data/Bonds/Miscellaneous/`
 Contains auxiliary bond-related files, including spreadsheets and exports used during the construction of the study database.
 This folder includes raw and semi-processed materials such as debenture characteristics, price files, and bond classification spreadsheets.